seng438-winter-2022/seng438-a4-DG-20/Assignment4-ReportTemplate.md

     }
 ```

-Killed Mutant: Replaced boolean return with false for first return statement
+<strong>Killed Mutant:</strong> Replaced boolean return with false for first return statement

-Analysis: In this case, the first return statement is changed to always return false for the intersects method that this overload method calls upon.
+<strong>Analysis:</strong> In this case, the first return statement is changed to always return false for the intersects method that this overload method calls upon.
 In the test case intersectsRangeValidTest, this overloaded intersects method is called upon which calls upon the other intersects method (in the analysis above).
 Here, the expected return value is true as the lower bound of the object passed in is lower than the object of which this method is called upon.
 However, creating a mutant which always returns false defies the expected return value, and thus is caught, killing the mutant.

 7.
 ```